SantiagoSaldanaS/street_fighter/README.md

 [![Python](https://img.shields.io/badge/python-3.8.10-blue.svg)](https://www.python.org/)

-_A bilingual project setup guide (English / Español)_
+_Windows Setup guide (English / Español)_

 ---

 ## Project overview

 This repository contains code and experiments for Reinforcement Learning agents applied to a Street Fighter environment.
-The project is designed to run with **Python 3.8.10** inside an isolated virtual environment to guarantee compatibility and reproducibility.
+The project is designed to run with **Python 3.8.10** inside an isolated virtual environment to guarantee compatibility.

 ---